OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-core-concepts.md

 ### Run options

 **Excel.run** has an overload that takes in a [RunOptions](/javascript/api/excel/excel.runoptions) object.
 This contains a set of properties that affect platform behavior when the function runs.
-The following are some of the most commonly used option properties:
+The following property is currently supported:

  - `delayForCellEdit`: Determines whether Excel delays the batch request until the user exits cell edit mode.
 When **true**, the batch request is delayed and runs when the user exits cell edit mode.
 When **false**, the batch request automatically fails if the user is in cell edit mode (causing an error to reach the user).
 The default behavior with no `delayForCellEdit` property specified is equivalent to when it is **false**.